FLAMEGPU/FLAMEGPU2/README.md

 ## License

-FLAME GPU is distributed under the [MIT Licence](https://github.com/FLAMEGPU/FLAMEGPU2/blob/master/LICENSE.md).
+FLAME GPU is distributed under dual licence model.
+The software is shared souce via [MIT Licence](https://github.com/FLAMEGPU/FLAMEGPU2/blob/master/LICENSE.md) with a [Commons Clause](https://commonsclause.com/).
+The commons clause does not prevent commercial use but restricts the commercial sale of the software by third parties.

+The software is avaiable under commerical licience by negotiation.
+Please contact p.richmond@sheffield.ac.uk.

 ## Known issues